Let Us Open Up Our Hearts

 Saint Katharine Drexel

 Katharine Drexel was born in Philadelphia, Pennsylvania, on November 26, 1858.
-During a trip to Europe in 1887, Katharine met Pope Leo XIII and asked him if he knew of a religious order that could work in the institutions she funded and he recommended she establish her own missionary group.
+During a trip to Europe in 1887, Katharine met Pope Leo XIII and asked him if he knew of a religious order that could work in the institutions she funded.
+The Pope recommended she establish her own missionary group.
 Together with some Sisters of Mercy, Katharine founded the Blessed Sacrament for Indians and Colored People.
-They opened and funded schools on reservations, in southwestern United State and New Orleans.
+They opened and funded schools on reservations and in the southwestern United State and New Orleans.
 Katharine Drexel was canonized by Pope John Paul II in 2000.

-The Drexel House motto is “Let us open wide our hearts” which is a quote from Saint Katharine Drexel which is represented by the symbol of the heart – specifically the Sacred Heart to also represent our school’s patroness, Rose Philippine Duchesne.
+The Drexel House motto is “Let us open wide our hearts,” a quote from Saint Katharine Drexel which is represented by the symbol of the heart – specifically the Sacred Heart to also represent our school’s patroness, St. Rose Philippine Duchesne.

-The Drexel slogan is “The strength of the pack is the wolf; the strength of the wolf is the pack”.
-We chose the 3 rings, united to represent the unity of our wolf pack.
+The Drexel slogan is “The strength of the pack is the wolf; the strength of the wolf is the pack.”
+We chose the three united rings to represent the unity of our wolf pack.